Element formation in radiation-hydrodynamics simulations of kilonovae: Abstract

 \section{Abstract}

-Understanding the details of $r$-process nucleosynthesis in binary neutron star mergers (BNSMs) ejecta is key to interpret kilonovae observations and to identify the role of BNSMs in the origin of heavy elements.
-We present a self-consistent 2-dimensional (ray-by-ray) radiation-hydrodynamic evolution of BNSM ejecta with an online nuclear network (NN) up to the days timescale.
+Understanding the details of $r$-process nucleosynthesis in binary neutron star mergers (BNSM) ejecta is key to interpreting kilonova observations and identifying the role of BNSMs in the origin of heavy elements.
+We present a self-consistent two-dimensional, ray-by-ray radiation-hydrodynamic evolution of BNSM ejecta with an online nuclear network (NN) up to the days timescale.
 For the first time, an initial numerical-relativity ejecta profile composed of the dynamical component, spiral-wave and disk winds is evolved including detailed $r$-process reactions and nuclear heating effects.
 A simple model for the jet energy deposition is also included.
-Our simulation highlights that the commonly assumed approach of relating the final nucleosynthesis yields to the initial thermodynamic profile of the ejecta can lead to inaccurate predictions.
-We also find significant deviations (up to four orders of magnitudes) in the abundance evolution of several analyzed elements compared to previous predictions employing the NN in post-processing.
-The presence of a jet affects elements production only in the innermost part of the polar ejecta, and it does not alter the global nucleosynthesis results.
-Overall, our analysis shows that employing an online NN is highly desiderable in order to obtain reliable predictions of $r$-process nucleosynthesis and ejecta evolution.
+Our simulation highlights that the common approach of relating in post-processing the final nucleosynthesis yields to the initial thermodynamic profile of the ejecta can lead to inaccurate predictions.
+Moreover, we find that neglecting the details of the radiation-hydrodynamic evolution of the ejecta in nuclear calculations can introduce deviations up to one order of magnitude in the final abundances of several elements, including very light and second $r$-process peak elements.
+The presence of a jet affects element production only in the innermost part of the polar ejecta, and it does not alter the global nucleosynthesis results.
+Overall, our analysis shows that employing an online NN improves the reliability of nucleosynthesis and kilonova light curves predictions.